Team-Resurgent/KratosInstallGuide/wifi-setup.md

 After successful WiFi setup, you can access the Kratos web interface by:

-1. Finding the IP address assigned to your Kratos (displayed on the confirmation screen or in the Xbox settings)
+1. Finding the IP address assigned to your Kratos (displayed in the Kratos Editor at top)
 2. Opening a web browser on any device connected to the same network
-3. Navigating to the Kratos IP address
+3. Navigating to the Kratos IP address or hostname.local e.g. http://kratos-xbox.local

 ## Changing WiFi Settings via Web Interface